snowsum/stackedit-github-http-error-400-tampermonky-workaround/readme.md

 Once you are on the screen asking you to "Grant access to your private repositories," The tampermonky script will add the workaround to console

 ## How to use it
-create a new script copy the code and paste the code there then active the code.
+create a new tampermanky script copy the code and paste the code there then active the code.